breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 My road to software engineering was long, difficult, and felt uncertain at every step.
 It took a series of great mentors, lucky breaks, and a level of perseverance that brought me to my limits often.

 But, for all that strife and uncertainty, I can't imagine another life that would make me happier.
 I do interesting work with great people, and have the opportunity to touch people's lives daily.

-I'll be forever grateful that I took the plunge, from English major to Software Engineer.